innovation-first/paradox-innovation/content/blogs/green-k8-experiment/index.md

 {{< /quote >}}

 This paper explains our strategy to design the [frugal-it](/blogs/frugalit) innovative greenops solution.
-The goal of this paper is to challenged and helped bu you, the readers.
+The goal of this paper is to be challenged and helped by you, the readers.

 ### Problem Statement